Liquidity Provider Guide

 How LP Earnings Work

-Section titled “How LP Earnings Work”When borrowers take loans to launch tokens, they pay interest.
-That interest goes to the liquidity providers whose deposits funded the loan.
-Your earnings depend on:
+Section titled “How LP Earnings Work”When borrowers take loans to launch tokens, LP earnings come from two streams:

 - Which tick you deposit into — higher ticks earn higher interest per hour